jeffreykegler/hoonlint/misc/whitespace.md

 * SELGAP is a tall **irregular hoon**.
 (Most irregular hoons do not contain a gap.)

-# Fixed arity hoons
+# Backdented hoons

 The flagship Hoon whitespace strategy is backdenting.
-Variations on the idea of backdenting appear throughout, but the archetypal case of backdenting is its use in fixed arity hoons.
+Variations on the idea of backdenting appear throughout, but the archetypal case of backdenting is its use in backdented hoons.
 Here is a example of a backdented 4-ary hoon:

 *From `arvo/sys/hoon.hoon`, 6752-6755:*